 Make sure the corresponding value is set to “false.”

 Note: substitute the <username> with your actual windows login name.

-Now, when you open the workbook, NumXL will load (on need-basis) the stored models and their output, without need to run the X12A program.
+Now, when you open the workbook, NumXL will load (on a need-basis) the stored models and their output, without the need to run the X12A program.

 In many environments, data feed programs generate and update (on-demand or periodically) the input data used in X12ARIMA models.
 This setup is very intriguing, but the input cells are being touched often, and Excel triggers massive scale scores of calculation requests, so when running a manual calculation, many models are candidates for re-evaluation.